Sutton-in-Ashfield: Remains confirmed as miner who went missing in 1967

 DNA tests were carried out on Mr Lowbridge and Mr Swinscoe's son, now in his 70s, and matched against the bones exhumed from the ground.

-Police believe Mr Swinscoe was murdered due to the injuries sustained, including trauma to parts of the skeleton that were found.
+Police believe Mr Swinscoe - who was 54 at the time he went missing - was murdered due to the injuries sustained, including trauma to parts of the skeleton that were found.

+Mr Swinscoe's daughter Julie, now 82, said she "doesn't want to go to her grave" not knowing what happened to her dad.

+Her brother and Mr Swinscoe's son Gary died in November 2012 following a short illness.

 Mr Swinscoe was living in the Derbyshire village of Pinxton when he went missing.